-full payment would enable them to better plan for transition to other accommodation.703 As of November 2021, there were 1,640 persons with some form of protection status residing in Direct Provision.704 As of November 2022, there were 4, 625 persons with some form of status residing in Direct Provision.705
+International protection applicants living in Direct Provision who are recognised as refugees or granted alternative status are not entitled to full social welfare payments while they remain in Direct Provision in.
+Taking into consideration the difficulties they encounter accessing the housing market, being entitled to full payment would enable them to better plan for transition to other accommodation.793 As of November 2021, there were 1,640 persons with some form of protection status residing in Direct Provision.794 As of December 2023, there were 5,960 persons with status residing in Direct Provision centres around the company.795

 For those who lost their job as a result of COVID-19, a social welfare payment known as Pandemic Unemployment Payment, was made available.
 Under s.
-53(b) IPA, beneficiaries of international protection are entitled to access this payment on the same basis as Irish citizens.
+53(b) IPA, beneficiaries of international protection were entitled to access this payment on the same basis as Irish citizens.
 In order to access the payment, an individual must have been in employment prior to the 13 March, lost their employment owing to the pandemic and are not in receipt of any income from their employer.
 The rate payable under PUP depends on the wage the individual was paid prior to losing their employment.
-Whereby an individual earned less than €200 per week, the rate payable is €203 per week.
-Whereby an individual earned between €200-€300 per week, the rate payable is €203 and whereby an individual earned over €300, the rate payable is €250.706
+Whereby an individual earned less than \in 200 per week, the rate payable is \in 203 per week.
+Whereby an individual earned between \in 200 - \in 300 per week, the rate payable is \in 203 and whereby an individual earned over \in 300, the rate payable is \in 250.796.
+From January 2022, the welfare measure closed to new applicants in line with the arising of public health restrictions.